yambakshi/google-photos-helper/README.md

 # Google Photos Helper
-Google Photos helper for actions that are not possible from the UI
+Google Photos helper for actions that are not possible in the UI

 ## Technologies
 - Python 3.14.0